daos-stack/daos/utils/ansible/ftest/README.md

 nodemgr -n wolf-666 -p daos_ci-rocky8.5 install
 ```

-The node(s) to used should be selected according to the hardware requirements of the the test(s) to
+The node(s) to used should be selected according to the hardware requirements of the test(s) to
 launch (e.g. pmem, vmd, etc.).
 According to the selected nodes, the yaml configuration file(s) of
 the test(s) to launch should eventually be adapted.